ripjar/aws-security-lake/README.md

 `arn:aws:iam::<ACCOUNT_ID>:role/<ROLE_NAME>`

 #### 1.2 Example Polices
-There are two policies in this repository which describe the permissions the IAM role will assume when performing queries on the target Security Lake accross accounts.
+There are two policies in this repository which describe the permissions the IAM role will assume when performing queries on the target Security Lake across accounts.
 The trust policy describes who can assume the role, the permission policy describes what that role can do.

 1. Please use or copy the policy files in this repository, and update the parameters in the angled brackets. e.g. `<TABLE NAME>`.